WHMJ: 99.3 and 104.5 KISS FM

+Throughout its run as Kiss FM, the station was known mainly for the Kiss FM Sunday Night Dance Parties held in Conneaut Lake during the summer months.
+The station's staff included personalities like "Ted Bear" (who was legendary Northwest Pennsylvania broadcaster Todd Adkins in disguise),"Billy Valentine","Drew Love" and "Cupid."

 Special programming features during the Kiss FM tenure included the Top 9 at 9, Goodnight Kisses, the Kiss Cafe, Kiss Cartunes, Kiss It Or Diss It, and more recently the 5:00 Traffic Jam, 4 Play at 4, The Jammin' Saturday Night Kiss Party, and the Back In The Day Buffet.
 Hourly "Kiss In The Community" updates provided listeners with community event information and a chance for community members to have their message heard on local radio.
-All of these features made the station a local treasure and invaluable resource that is now gone from the Meadville, Franklin, and Oil City communities; replaced by a cheap automated radio station known as "Majic" that has eliminated jobs and does not offer listeners and community members the overall experience that Kiss FM did for many years.
+These features helped cement the station’s popularity and reputation as an invaluable local resource to the Meadville, Franklin, and Oil City communities.
+Features that are notably absent on Majic, the automated radio station that has since replaced Kiss.

 Throughout its run as Kiss FM (and even dating back to the Mix 99.3 days) legendary countdown host Casey Kasem's shows were always carried on the station.
 Other syndication throughout Kiss FM's reign included Backtrax USA with Kid Kelly and Saturday Night 80's.
-Even with these syndicated shows airing on weekend mornings and evenings, the station still staffed young, upcoming radio talent to run the board.
+Even with these syndicated shows airing on weekend mornings and evenings, the station still staffed upcoming radio talent to run the board.
 Now, all programming is done without a staff as the current "Majic" incarnation of the station.